Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms Zakharova said the West was trying to find new ways to aid Ukraine because of increasing difficulties in securing financial support for Kiev.

-The White House announced on January 11 that US aid to Ukraine was "on hold" as negotiations continued in Washington on a new aid package.
+The White House announced on January 11 that US aid to Ukraine had been "paused" as negotiations continued in Washington on a new aid package.

-The New York Times reported on December 21 that the United States is pressuring Britain, France, Germany, Italy, Canada and Japan to find a way to legalize the use of Russia's frozen assets before February 24, 2024, exactly two years since Russia began its special military campaign in Ukraine.
+The New York Times reported on December 21 that the US is putting pressure on Britain, France, Germany, Italy, Canada and Japan to find a way to legalize the use of Russia's frozen assets before February 24, 2024, exactly two years since Russia began its special military campaign in Ukraine.

 Earlier, the European Commission on December 12 approved a proposal to use proceeds from frozen Russian assets to help Ukraine recover from the conflict.